Could These Be Harming Your Health While Not Even Saving Energy? | Amoils.comtweet

 Continuous release of harmful and cancer causing chemicals

 CFL bulbs continually release harmful and cancer causing chemicals (far beyond the safe level) over a period of weeks to months.

 “In addition to having a potential negative impact on your skin, these bulbs emit toxic chemicals.
 In fact, only months after it was found that energy saving fluorescent bulbs release carcinogenic chemicals into the air, a new study has found that these harmful chemicals are continually released from the bulbs over a period of weeks to months.
 In addition, these bulbs also release levels of mercury which exceed the “safe” levels for humans.”

 Even those large energy savings are being questioned.
 In his blog post – “CFL Fluorescent Light Bulbs: More Hype Than Value” – Paul Wheaton says: “I used to like fluorescent lights and then I changed my mind.”
 He goes on to prove at great length how incandescent bulbs are actually more energy efficient than the CFL versions after all.
 You can see all his statistics and experiments here.

-I still remember (with horror now at the thought) how as children, my brother and I would be so pleased when a glass thermometer in the house broke because we would be able to save the mercury and add it to our stash, which we kept hidden away in a small box, to be brought out and played with often.
+I still remember how, as children, my brother and I would be so pleased when a glass thermometer in the house broke because we would be able to save the mercury and add it to our stash, which we kept hidden away in a small box, to be brought out and played with often.
 Even in my high school science class, in the early 1960s, there was a large jar of mercury which we were permitted to handle.

 And a CFL bulb contains a very small amount of mercury – less than 1/100th of that amount in an old glass mercury thermometer.